-AutoShips, Services, and Memberships are all Subscriptions but their purposes vary.
-Basically, AutoShips are product-based, Services are feature-based, and Memberships are access-based.
-The following sections provide more detail for each type.
+AutoShips, Services, and Memberships are all Subscriptions, but their purposes vary.
+AutoShips are product-based, Services are feature-based, and Memberships are access-based.
+The following sections provide more detail for each Subscription type.

 AutoShips are recurring orders placed by an Associate.
 You assign inventory items the AutoShip and Standard Order Types.
 When an Associate adds the item to their cart, they can select the frequency they are charged.

-Sometimes referred to as YearlyRenewal.
+Memberships are also known as a YearlyRenewal.
 Some DirectScale clients are Membership-based; meaning, their products themselves are digital Memberships.
 For example, Netflix, you can’t access Netflix’s site/services without being a paid member.

 If the Membership expires, the Associate can no longer log in.
 This kind of logic requires custom development in your Client Extension (for example, changing an Associate’s Status to restrict access after expiration).